 Commodities risk analysis is how traders measure what they stand to lose before a gold spike or EIA release hits their position.
-This guide breaks down the specific risk types, volatility metrics, and management strategies that apply to commodity CFD trading.
+This guide describes the risk types, volatility metrics, and management frameworks commonly discussed in commodity CFD trading.

 Gold and oil don't move the way currency pairs do.
 They react to inventory reports, supply shocks, and inflation data in ways that have nothing to do with central bank differentials.